-Babergh District Council (from herein termed Babergh DC) has responsibility for regulating contaminated land legislation in the Babergh District, introduced in April 2000.
-The duty is to ensure that people, property and the environment are not harmed by contaminants in the ground, and that any existing damage is remedied.
+Babergh and Mid Suffolk District Councils (from herein termed the Councils) have responsibility for regulating contaminated land legislation in their respective districts, under provisions in Part IIA of the Environmental Protection Act 1990 that were introduced in April 2000.
+The duty is to ensure that people, property and the environment are not significantly harmed by contaminants in the ground, and that existing damage meeting the definition of Contaminated Land is remedied.

-The Council will inspect the whole of the Babergh District for contaminated land, and take action to prevent harm from occurring.
-It is Government policy to ensure that the polluter pays, and Babergh DC has powers to require polluters to clean-up contaminated land that may cause significant harm or water pollution.
+The Councils will inspect the whole of the two districts for Contaminated Land and take action to prevent significant harm from occurring.
+It is Government policy to ensure that the polluter pays, and the Councils have powers to require polluters to clean-up Contaminated Land that may cause significant harm or water pollution.

 Contaminated land, and the law controlling it, are complicated issues.
-Identifying contaminated land is a technically demanding process, and a great deal of information will be generated.
-One of Babergh DC's responsibilities is to ensure that the contaminated land inspection process is carried out in a rational and efficient manner.
+Identifying Contaminated Land is a technically demanding process, and a great deal of information is generated by the Councils in the execution of their statutory duties.
+One of the Councils' responsibilities is to ensure that the Contaminated Land inspection process is carried out in a rational and efficient manner.
 It is also necessary to show that resources will be allocated to tackling the most serious contaminated land problems first.

-This strategy explains how we will go about inspecting the Babergh District for contaminated land, and how we will manage the information that we generate.
+This strategy explains how the Councils will go about inspecting the districts for Contaminated Land, and how we will manage the information that it generates.

-1.1 General Policy of Babergh District Council
+1.1 General Policies of Babergh and Mid Suffolk District Councils